arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/mword/README.md

 ### NULLs

-Any class instance in C# can be null.
+Any class instance in Kotlin can be null.
 In the example above I might get runtime errors if one of the methods ever returns null back.

 Typed functional programming always tries to be explicit about types, so I'll re-write the signatures of my methods to annotate the return types as nullables: